Gisselfeld: Oxe and Lykke families

-Today's estate was founded by Peder Oxe til Nielstrup who built the manor from 1547 to 1575.
+Today's estate was founded by Peder Oxe, who built the manor from 1547 to 1575.
 It originally consisted of four interconnected red-brick wings, three storeys high with thick outer walls, a number of loopholes and large stepped gables.
 A protruding gate tower stands at the centre of the left wing.
 The fourth wing, now demolished, housed a chapel.

-After Peder Oxe's death, his widow Mette Rosenkrantz til Vallø became the owner of the estate.
+After Peder Oxe's death, his widow Mette Rosenkrantz of Vallø became the owner of the estate.
 After her death in 1588, her niece Karen Banner inherited Gisselfeld.
-She married Henrik Lykke til Overgaard whose family ran the estate until Kai Lykke was executed and relieved of all his rights in 1661.
+She married Henrik Lykke of Overgaard whose family ran the estate until Kai Lykke was executed and relieved of all his rights in 1661.